 In 1998, Jim Coursolle was nominated as one of the 13 national finalists for the radio industry's most prestigious award, Radio Ink Magazine's and the Radio Advertising Bureau's "Broadcaster of the Year" award.
 Finalists included broadcasters from the nation's largest broadcast-group owners and the most successful organizations.
 2015 marks Jim’s 54th year in the radio broadcasting industry.
 In 2018, Coursolle enters his 57th year in radio broadcasting.

-Coursolle and his wife Diane currently own eighty percent of Heartland Communications Group LLC, licensee of six small market radio stations serving the Northwoods of Wisconsin and Upper Peninsula, Michigan.
+Coursolle and his wife Diane currently own eighty percent of Heartland Communications Group LLC, licensee of eight small market radio stations, and two FM Translators, serving the Northwoods of Wisconsin and Upper Peninsula, Michigan.
 Jim serves as Chairman, President and CEO of Heartland.
 Diane is its secretary.

 In 2017 and 2013, a Heartland owned station WRJO (FM), Eagle River, WI, was named the Wisconsin Broadcaster’s Association “Small Market Station of the Year” and the “Small Market Radio News Operation of the Year.”